UniversityInternationalComing to Hannover

 Registration at the citizens' administration office

-EU and non-EU citizens intending to stay in Germany for more than 90 days are required to register at the relevent residents' registration office.
+EU and non-EU citizens intending to stay in Germany for more than 90 days are required to register at the relevant residents' registration office (Einwohnermeldeamt).

 • Short-term stays (max.
 90 days)